Robustness of travelling states in generic non-reciprocal mixtures: Introduction

 \section{Introduction}

-Fundamental pair-wise interactions such as gravitational or electromagnetic forces always obey action-reaction symmetry.
-This is also true for effective pairwise interactions between particles in an equilibrium medium.
-One famous example is the Asakura–Oosawa (AO) potential, which is reciprocal in nature~\cite{asakura1954} and gives the effective attractive interaction between colloidal particles generated by a medium of non-adsorbing macromolecules.
-Similar examples arise in the context of Casimir forces between two arbitrary compact objects~\cite{kardar2007}.
+Fundamental pairwise interactions such as gravitational or electromagnetic forces always obey action-reaction symmetry.
+This is also true for effective pairwise interactions between particles in an equilibrium medium like the Asakura–Oosawa attraction~\cite{asakura1954} between colloidal particles in a medium of non-adsorbing macromolecules.
+Similar examples arise in the context of Casimir forces between compact objects~\cite{kardar2007}.
+This paradigm can break down if either the medium or the interacting particles are driven out of equilibrium~\cite{lowen2015}, resulting in non-reciprocal interactions~\cite{mandal2022,sriram2022}; these have generated very substantial interest in the last decade~\cite{lowen2003,bartnick2015,lisin2017, kryuchkov2018,lin2018,loos2019,kryuchkov2020,dadhichi2020,falcao2020, golestanian2020,marchetti2020,loos2020,vitelli2021,carletti2022,zhang2022, packard2022,golestanian2019,kreienkamp2022}.

-This paradigm can break down if either the medium or the interacting particles are driven out of equilibrium as suggested in Ref.~\cite{lowen2015}, leading to interactions that are non-reciprocal in nature \cite{mandal2022,sriram2022}.
-This arena of non-reciprocity has generated a very substantial amount of interest in the last decade~\cite{lowen2003,bartnick2015, lisin2017, kryuchkov2018, lin2018, loos2019,kryuchkov2020, dadhichi2020,falcao2020, golestanian2020, marchetti2020, loos2020,vitelli2021, carletti2022, zhang2022, packard2022, golestanian2019}.
-Recent discoveries include the fact that~\cite{vitelli2021} phase transitions in system with non-reciprocal interactions are influenced by so-called exceptional points, with optimization principles that are routinely used for equilibrium systems then failing.
-A further striking observation is that such systems can give rise to exotic time-dependent steady states~\cite{vitelli2021, marchetti2020, golestanian2019, golestanian2020} with stable travelling waves; these have no equilibrium counterpart.
-Although studies of hydrodynamic continuum descriptions~\cite{vitelli2021, marchetti2020, golestanian2020,hulsmann2021, hulsmann2021_localized} have shed some light on the conditions under which travelling states arise and their stability with respect to changes in the relevant parameters, similar insights from particle-based models remain scarce in the literature.
-One instance is Ref.~\cite{golestanian2019}, which discusses the specific case of particles interacting non-reciprocally via long-ranged diffusiophoretic interactions mediated by concentration gradients in the surrounding medium.
+A striking observation is that non-reciprocal systems can give rise to exotic time-dependent steady states~\cite{vitelli2021, marchetti2020, golestanian2019, golestanian2020} with stable travelling waves.
+Although hydrodynamic continuum descriptions~\cite{vitelli2021,marchetti2020,golestanian2020,hulsmann2021,hulsmann2021_localized,brauns2023,hulsmann2023,alston2023,suchanek2023} have shed some light on the conditions under which travelling states arise and their stability with respect to changes in material parameters, similar insights from particle-based models remain scarce.
+One instance is a study of particles with long-ranged non-reciprocal diffusiophoretic interactions mediated by concentration gradients in the surrounding medium~\cite{golestanian2019} and another involves quorum-sensing in active matter \cite{duan2023}.